88ngreen88/Absenteeism_Categorization_Model/README.md

 I will need to use SMOTE and sk.imblearn pipline in all categorization models because I have this class imbalance.

-Next,  can three models: A basline logistic model, a logist model using parameter tuning and a decision tree model using parameter tuning.
+Next, I created three models: A basline logistic model, a logist model using parameter tuning and a decision tree model using parameter tuning.

 <img width="736" alt="Screenshot 2023-03-10 at 12 58 41 PM" src="https://user-images.githubusercontent.com/115309980/224389626-43a0d8de-6c9f-41e3-b5bf-5180110c0185.png">

 Looking at the baseline model, the model is overall pretty good but there is a bit of over fitting because the accuracy train score is better than the accuracy test score.
-Next I will also look at decision tree and another logistic regression model where I used parameter tuning for both.
+Next I will also look at decision tree and another logistic regression model.

 The logistic regression with parameter tuning has a recall score of 0.91, which is the same as the decision tree model.
-However, I feel like this model is better than the decision tree model because the accuracy and precision are higher for this model.
-As a result, I will use this model for my final model.
+However, I feel like this model is better than the decision tree model because the accuracy and precision are higher for the logistic regression model.
+As a result, I will use the logistic regression model with parameter tuning for my final model.

-# Finding Most Important Features
+# Finding The Most Important Features

 After creating my final model, I looked at the most important features in my model

 ![download-11](https://user-images.githubusercontent.com/115309980/224389908-07eff6d2-e8c7-4cb5-ac28-3448a027a376.png)

+Looking at the chart above, we can see that the most important features for categorizing a school as being at risk or not at risk for a high rate of absenteeism are as follows: Number of Counselors, Srong Core Instruction, Social-Emotional and Teacher Influence.
+These most important features can now be used to make recommendations to the Department of Education.

 # Recommendations